 The Penelopiad: The Myth of Penelope and Odysseus The MythsCanongate U.S. #ad - I’ve always been haunted by the hanged maids and, in The Penelopiad, so is Penelope herself.
 One of the high points of literary fiction in 2005, this critically acclaimed story found a vast audience and is finally available in paperback.
 Margaret atwood returns with a shrewd, funny, and insightful retelling of the myth of Odysseus from the point of view of Penelope.

-Describing her own remarkable vision, the author writes in the foreword, I’ve chosen to give the telling of the story to Penelope and to the twelve hanged maids.
+The Penelopiad: The Myth of Penelope and Odysseus The Myths #ad - Describing her own remarkable vision, the author writes in the foreword, I’ve chosen to give the telling of the story to Penelope and to the twelve hanged maids.
 The maids form a chanting and singing chorus, which focuses on two questions that must pose themselves after any close reading of the Odyssey: What led to the hanging of the maids, and what was Penelope really up to?
 The story as told in the Odyssey doesn’t hold water: there are too many inconsistencies.

 The Song of Achilles: A NovelEcco #ad - A tale of gods, immortal fame, the song of Achilles is a dazzling literary feat that brilliantly reimagines Homer’s enduring masterwork, kings, and the human heart, The Iliad.
 An action-packed adventure, a marvelously conceived and executed page-turner, an epic love story, Bernard Cornwell, Miller’s monumental debut novel has already earned resounding acclaim from some of contemporary fiction’s brightest lights—and fans of Mary Renault, Steven Pressfield, and Colleen McCullough’s Masters of Rome series will delight in this unforgettable journey back to ancient Greece in the Age of Heroes.